mslusarz/csv-nix-tools/doc/csv-add-replace.1.md

 # DESCRIPTION #

-XXX
+Read CSV stream from standard input and print it back to standard output with a new column produced by performing string substitution either using fixed strings or regular expression.

--c name
+-c *NAME*
-:   XXX
+:   use column *NAME* as an input data

--e regex
+-e *REGEX*
-:   XXX
+:   use *REGEX* as a basic regular expression

--E eregex
+-E *EREGEX*
-:   XXX
+:   use *EREGEX* as an extended regular expression

--F pattern
+-F *PATTERN*
-:   XXX
+:   use *PATTERN* as a fixed string pattern

 -i, --ignore-case
-:   XXX
+:   perform matching ignoring case distinction

--n new-name
+-n *NEW-NAME*
-:   XXX
+:   create column *NEW-NAME* as an output

--r replacement
+-r *REPLACEMENT*
-:   XXX
+:   use *REPLACEMENT* as an replacement for pattern; for fixed string pattern it is not interpreted, but for regular expression %1 to %9 are replaced by corresponding matching sub-expression, and %0 is the whole matching expression

 -s, --show
 :   print output in table format